tugrulguner/udacity_deployment_project/starter/model_card.md

 Corresponding report can be found in metric.csv in ml folder Data Slicing based on 'Occupation' showed that 'Armed-Forces' and 'Priv-house-serv' have precision, recall and fbeta scores 1.0.
-Check the data and you can find details of this report in starter/starter/ml/ folder under the name slice_output.txt and csv
+Check the data and you can find details of this report here under the name slice_output.txt and csv

 ## Ethical Considerations